-We consulted with parents/ carers on the above proposal via our Local Offer website, our Local Offer Facebook page and via our Parent-Carer Forum, Parents in Power and no responses were received.
+In 2018, we consulted with parents/ carers on the above proposal via our Local Offer website, our Local Offer Facebook page and via our Parent-Carer Forum and no responses were received.

-We consulted with a group of pupils at Hilltop School; the results are below:
+We consulted with a group of pupils at Hilltop School in April 2018; the results are below: